Options for Paying Adult Beneficiaries Their Inheritances

 They can inherit outright or in stages

-Leaving Assets Outright
+Leave Assets Outright

 The amount of the inheritance you're leaving should be weighed against the beneficiary's age, experience, and family and financial situations.

-Leaving Assets in Stages
+Leave Assets in Stages

-Leaving Assets in a Discretionary Lifetime Trust
+Leave Assets in a Discretionary Trust

-You can control who will receive what's left in the discretionary lifetime trust if there's anything left when the beneficiary dies.
+You can control who will receive what's left in the discretionary lifetime trust if there's anything remaining when the beneficiary dies.
 Meanwhile, the trust can pay directly for the beneficiary's needs...but no more.
 No lump sums will be at risk.